mbuhidar/retro_typein_games/README.md

 After installation, use `debug_tokenize` directly from the command line - consult the help for the latest usage:

-*Note: Currently only options for C64 load address, Basic v2.0, and Ahoy debugger from April 1984 through April 1987 issues are available (defaults).
+**Note:** Currently the only implemented options are for C64 load address, Basic v2.0, and the first two of the three Ahoy debugger versions.
-More options to come in future releases.*
+More options to come in future releases.

 ```
 debug_tokenize [-l load_address] [-v basic_version] [-s source_format] input_file